mbchoa/ansible-role-rpi-k3s/README.md

 Accessing Cluster
 -----------------

-To access the cluster from a remote machine, you will need to copy the kubeconfig file from the k3s master to your remote machine by running the following command
+To access the cluster from a remote machine, you will need to copy the kubeconfig file from the k3s master to your remote machine by running the following command:

 ```bash
 scp pi@master-ip:~/.kube/config ~/.kube/config
 ```

-This will configure `kubectl` to direct commands to the k3s cluster on the Raspberry Pi.
+This will configure `kubectl` to direct commands to the k3s master on the Raspberry Pi.

 Securing Raspberry Pi
 ---------------------